Michael18811380328/HelloWorld/README.md

 Third, 5G network will use in daily life.
 And we need to thought how to open web page sooner.
 And sending much data or async functions will use much.
 Using lazy-loading tec is also important.

 ### 2018.12

 The last month of 2018 is arriving.
 How time flies!
 This year I faced lots of differences in my life.
 It is a turning point for me.

+#### Basic knowledge

+There are lots of bugs in my codes which I wrote in last several months.
+In the beginning period, our product has a basic design, however, now design has some adjustments so that some codes are not good enough for new features.
+So fix them as soon as possible.

+I learn some design method in React.
+We all know that React use props and status.
+When some datas need to transfered from one component to another comonennt, we can use props.
+But when we want to transfer data from child component to parent component, props are not useful as before.
+So we can set a hoop-function in parent component.
+Transfer this function by props.
+When child component was rendered or some events happen, we can use this hoop function to listen event happened.
+The function name can use "on doing something".

+#### thoughts
+I find it is so busy in my daily life.
+And it may be the real life.
+Just face the difficults and overcome my weaknesses.
+I have to balance life, job, health, family and so on.
+It may be a little tough in the early period.
+Step by step, just do it!